Spousal Maintenance while Caring for Children

 The question frequently arises as to whether a parent with primary care of the children can commit to that role and be eligible for spouse maintenance.

-A recent case considered an Application by a Mother for spousal maintenance in the sum of $100 per week.
+In a recent case, the court considered an Application by a mother for spousal maintenance in the sum of $100 per week.
 The child was 4 years and 11 months of age and had yet to commence formal schooling.
-The Father's employment involved a rolling roster which the Mother stated made it difficult for her to arrange a regular routine for her, or the child.
+The father’s employment involved a rolling roster which the mother stated made it difficult for her to arrange a regular routine for her, or the child.

 Limitation period for commencing a spousal maintenance application